Chongqing: Population

-This would mean that the locally registered farmers who work in other jurisdictions number 4.5 million, reducing the local, year-round population of Chongqing in 2010 to 28.3 million, plus those who are registered in other jurisdictions but live and work in Chongqing.
-According to China's 2005 statistical yearbook, of a total population of 30.55 million, those with residence registered in other jurisdictions but residing in the Chongqing enumeration area numbered 1.4 million, including 46,000 who resided in Chongqing "for less than half-year".
-An additional 83,000 had registered in Chongqing, but not yet settled there.

-The 2005 statistical yearbook also lists 15.22 million (49.82%) males and 15.33 million (50.18%) females.

-In terms of age distribution in 2004, of the 30.55 million total population, 6.4 million (20.88%) were age 0–14, 20.7 million (67.69%) were 15–64, and 3.5 million (11.46%) were 65 and over.
+The Census also lists the male percentage as 50.55% and the female percentage as 49.55%.
+In terms of age distribution, of the total population, 15.91% were age 0–14, 62.22% were 15–64, and 21.87% were 65 and over.
+Of the population's highest education level achieved, 15.41% were college, 15.96% were high school, 30.58% were middle school, and 29.89% were elementary school.
+As of 2021, 70.4% of Chongqing's population is estimated to be urban, and 29.6% rural.

-Of a total 10,470,000 households (2004), 1,360,000 consisted of one person, 2,940,000 two-person, 3,190,000 three-person, 1,790,000 four-person, 783,000 five-person, 270,000 six-person, 89,000 seven-person, 28,000 eight-person, 6,000 nine-person, and 10,000 households of 10 or more persons per household.

 Religion

 The predominant religions in Chongqing are Chinese folk religions, Taoist traditions and Chinese Buddhism.
-According to surveys conducted in 2007 and 2009, 26.63% of the population believes and is involved in cults of ancestors, while 1.05% of the population identifies as Christian (see also Christianity in Sichuan).
+According to surveys conducted in 2007 and 2009, 26.63% of the population practices Chinese ancestral religion, while 1.05% of the population identifies as Christian.

 The reports did not give figures for other types of religion; 72.32% of the population may be either irreligious or involved in worship of nature deities, Buddhism, Confucianism, Taoism, or folk religious sects.

 In 2010, there were 9,056 Muslims in Chongqing.

 Economy

+Chongqing was a major recipient of China's investment in industrial capacity during the Third Front campaign.

+There has been a massive government push to transform Chongqing into the region's economic, trade, and financial center and use the municipality as a platform to open up the country's western interior to further development.
 Chongqing is facing rapid urbanization.
 For instance, statistics suggest that new construction added approximately 137,000 m2 daily of usable floor space to satisfy demands for residential, commercial and factory space.
 Thus, Chongqing was separated from Sichuan province and made into a municipality in its own right on 14 March 1997 in order to accelerate its development and subsequently China's relatively poorer western areas (see China Western Development strategy).
 By the 2000s the city had become an important industrial area in western China.